Good manufacturing practice (GMP)

 This is to assist in its practical application.

-A comparison between the “tissue” GMP and the GMP which is part of the Council of Europe Resolution on [packaging] paper & board reveals several similarities, but also identifies differences due to the differences in specifications between the Guidelines and the Resolution.
+A comparison between the “tissue” GMP and the GMP which is part of the Council of Europe Resolution on

 The “tissue” GMP has many similarities to the French “Guide for good manufacturing practice of papers and boards and converted paper and board articles intended for food contact use“, which applies to all kitchen towels and napkins currently sold in France.